 - Insect bites or stings

-Symptoms of hives can vary from mild-to-severe:
+Symptoms of hives can vary from mild to severe.
+They may include:

 - Excessive swelling of the eyelids, lips, or genitals

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may need to see a doctor who specializes in skin disorders (dermatologist) or allergies (allergist).
+You may need to see a doctor who treats skin disorders or allergies.

-The best way to treat hives is to find and then avoid the cause.
+The goal is to find and avoid the cause of hives.

 - Leukotriene antagonists

-- Anti-inflammatory medications
+- Anti-inflammatory medicines